Table of Contents

 • Feeling tired from having to concentrate while listening

 Now that we know what hearing loss is, let’s take a look into the different types that exist.
-There are three main kinds of hearing loss, and they all affect people a little differently.
-They are:
+There are three main types of hearing loss, and they all affect people a little differently.

 Conductive Hearing Loss: